cgomesu/website/_pages/resume.md

 > R is a programming language and free software environment for statistical computing and graphics supported by the R Foundation for Statistical Computing.
 The R language is widely used among statisticians and data miners for developing statistical software and data analysis.

 ### [SPSS](https://www.ibm.com/products/spss-statistics)
 > SPSS Statistics is a software package used for interactive, or batched, statistical analysis.
-Long produced by SPSS Inc., it was acquired by IBM in 2009.
-The current versions are named IBM SPSS Statistics.

 ### [WinBUGS](https://www.mrc-bsu.cam.ac.uk/software/bugs/the-bugs-project-winbugs/)
 > WinBUGS is statistical software for Bayesian analysis using Markov chain Monte Carlo methods.